dice-group/IGUANA/docs/usage/configuration.md

     password: "secret"
 ```

 Here we have two connections: System1 and System2.
-System1 is only setup to use an HTTP Get endpoint at http://localhost:8800/query.
-System2 however uses authentication and has an update endpoint as well, and thus will be correctly test with updates (POSTs) too.
+System1 is only set up to use an HTTP GET endpoint at http://localhost:8800/query.
+System2, however, uses authentication and has an update endpoint, and thus will be correctly tested with updates (POSTs) too.

 ### Datasets

-Pretty straight forward.
-You might want to test your system with different datasets (e.g. databases, triplestores etc.)
+You might want to test your system with different datasets (e.g. databases, triple stores).
-If you system does not work on different datasets, just add one datasetname like
+If your system does not work on different datasets, just add a single dataset-name like this:

 ```yaml
 datasets:
   - name: "DoesNotMatter"
 ```

-otherwise you might want to benchmark different datasets.
-Hence you can setup a Dataset Name, as well as file.
-The dataset name will be added to the results, whereas both can be used in the task script hooks, to automatize dataset load into your system.

-Let's look at an example:
+Otherwise, if you're using multiple different datasets, you can set a `name` and a `file` for each dataset.
+Both items can later be used in the pre- and post-task scripts to automate the loading of data into your system.
+The name is also used to distinguish the datasets in the result of the benchmark.

+A configuration with multiple datasets may look like this:

 ```yaml
 datasets: